openbraininstitute/brain-indexer/docs/intro.rst

 Indexing Morphologies
 ~~~~~~~~~~~~~~~~~~~~~
-In SI the term *morphologies* refers to discrete neurons consisting of somas and segments.
+In brain-indexer the term *morphologies* refers to discrete neurons consisting of somas
+and segments.

 Morphology indexes can be build directly from SONATA input files.
 For example by using
 `MorphIndexBuilder` as follows: